-The next production model from Cupra – the Born electric hatchback - has been spotted conducting final tests ahead of an expected imminent reveal.
+The next production model from Seat's hived-off performance brand – the Cupra Born electric hatchback - has been spotted conducting final tests ahead of an expected imminent reveal.

 Now shorn of its 'El-' prefix, the Born is the Spanish performance brand's take on the Volkswagen ID 3, and is closely related - visually and technically - to that car.
 Cupra said it will bring “sustainable mobility with a unique character and dynamism”, as the first performance-oriented version of the modular MEB electric platform in the Volkswagen Group’s range.